KariukiMwaniki/R-Code/README.md

 •	In 2021 the World Happiness Report was published and i was particularly interested in the happiness score of African countries.I took the complete data and cleaned it to only African nations.

-•	I did a Linear Regression, Correlation and a decision tree based on Generosity and the Happiness score of  the cleaned data.
+•	I did a Linear Regression and Correlation of the cleaned data.
+I also did a decision tree which was based on the variables of Generosity and the Happiness score.

 ![Correlation](https://user-images.githubusercontent.com/84384891/122405347-d2fd5980-cf34-11eb-8a9a-1af417142cbf.png)